 Cost and Funding

-The Department of Biology provides a minimum of five years of financial support to doctoral candidates (contingent on satisfactory academic and research progress), including 12-month stipends, tuition waivers, significantly reduced fees, and health insurance (95% of premium paid by the university).
-In practice, students who make satisfactory progress toward their degrees routinely receive additional years of support.
-Stipend levels are adjusted annually to be competitive with those offered by other major research universities (especially when considering cost of living expenses).
+Through a combination of Department of Biology and associated research institute resources, funding is generally provided for doctoral students, contingent on annual progress.
+Support includes 12-month stipends, tuition waivers, significantly reduced fees, and excellent health insurance coverage (95% of premium paid by the university).
+Stipend levels are adjusted annually to be competitive with those offered by other major research universities (taking cost-of-living into account).

-Although support is usually not available for master’s students, it can be arranged on a term-by term basis when funds are available through research grants or teaching assistantships.
+Although support is not guaranteed for master’s students, it can be arranged on a term-by-term basis when funds are available through research grants or teaching assistantships.